Area of Expertise

 - Strategic Management

-I conduct research on the dynamics of change and stability of social arrangements – at organizational, industry and societal levels.
-I am especially interested in how cultural resources are created and deployed by people and organizations to accomplish their strategic objectives, and I examine both human effort and its social embeddedness.
-I have studied change in a variety of industries and organizations, including Ontario wine and restaurant industries and Canadian whisky industry.
+I conduct research on the dynamics of social change at organizational, industry and societal levels.
+I am especially interested in how people and organizations deploy cultural resources to bring about or resist social change.
+I have studied the role of emotions in social change, the role of social movements in creating popular support for local products, and organizations’ efforts to promote new ideas.
+I am currently conducting several projects that examine the role of authenticity in business and in society at large.
 My work appears or is forthcoming in such leading management journals as Academy of Management Review, Academy of Management Journal, Journal of Management Studies, and Human Relations, among others.

-I currently serve on the editorial boards of Academy of Management Review, Academy of Management Journal, Journal of Management Studies, and Organization Studies.
+I am a Senior Editor at Organization Studies.
+I am also currently serving on the editorial boards of Academy of Management Review, Academy of Management Journal, Journal of Management Studies, and Research in the Sociology of Organizations.
 I also review for a variety of other leading scholarly journals, including Administrative Science Quarterly, Organization Science, Strategic Management Journal, and American Sociological Review.

 2018 Best Reviewer Award, Journal of Management Studies